The secret weapon for any professional translator? Translation memory software.

 What is translation memory software?

-Translation memory (TM) software is a database of sentences, or segments of texts and their translations that can be automatically reused when translating similar or identical content in your translation projects.
+Translation memory (TM) software or tool is a database of sentences, or segments of texts and their translations that can be automatically reused when translating similar or identical content in your translation projects.
 Everything that you (or any other team members) type into an editor, upload or set via an API is saved automatically in the translation memory for future translations.
 This way, your previous translations will always be ready to use again.

 When performing concordance searches within translation memory databases, you’ll find three types of matches: